CM Punk: Suspensions and departure (2022–2023)

 After a nine-month absence, Punk made his return to AEW on the premiere episode of Collision on June 17, 2023, teaming with FTR (Cash Wheeler and Dax Harwood) to defeat Samoa Joe, Jay White, and Juice Robinson in a six-man tag team match.
 That same month, he entered the men's Owen Hart Cup tournament, defeating Satoshi Kojima in the first round at Forbidden Door.
 Punk won over Joe in the semifinals and lost to Ricky Starks in the final round on July 15 after Starks grabbed the ropes for leverage to get the pin.
-On the July 29 edition of Collision, Punk unveiled the AEW World Championship belt that he had won in September 2022, declaring himself the real world champion and stated that he still rightfully held the title since he was never defeated for it.
+On July 29 edition of Collision, Punk unveiled the AEW World Championship belt that he had won in September 2022, declaring himself the real world champion and stated that he still rightfully held the title since he was never defeated for it.
 He then spray-painted his signature "X" symbol over the belt.
-Punk successfully defended the "Real World Championship" against Starks on the August 5 Collision episode, with Ricky "the Dragon" Steamboat serving as the special outside enforcer.
-At All In: London on August 27, he successfully defended the "Real World Championship" against Joe in what would be his final AEW match.
+Punk successfully defended the "Real World Championship" against Starks on August 5 Collision episode, with Ricky "the Dragon" Steamboat serving as the special outside enforcer.
+At All In on August 27, he successfully defended the "Real World Championship" against Joe in what would be his final AEW match.